 One of the best ways to increase foot traffic to your store is to understand what’s really happening with your visitors.
 GroundTruth’s brand insights tool provides location analytics and other insights including market share, foot traffic, brand affinity and more.
 This can help you really hone in on the right mobile marketing campaigns to attract your perfect audience.

-Despite the pandemic, the stats show that customers are still responsive to relevant targeted promotions.
+Even with years of mobile marketing already behind us, research shows that customers are still responsive to relevant targeted mobile promotions.
 The mobile marketing strategies and tools listed above will help you deliver what customers expect to drive foot traffic to your store.